-A federal district court blocked both provisions as unconstitutional based on this evidence, after a trial, holding that the lack of bona fide health benefits, combined with the significant burden on women's access, rendered them an undue burden.
-However, the U.S. Court of Appeals for the Fifth Circuit reversed.
-Unlike the district court, the Fifth Circuit applied a version of the undue burden test that it equated with the relaxed legal standard known as "rational basis review."
-The court upheld the Texas laws while refusing to assess whether they actually conferred health benefits on women as the state asserted.
-By this formulation, the undue burden standard required courts to essentially rubber stamp legislative claims.
+A federal district court blocked both provisions as unconstitutional based on this evidence, holding that the lack of bona fide health benefits, combined with the burden on women's access, rendered them an undue burden.3 However, the U.S. Court of Appeals for the Fifth Circuit reversed.
+Unlike the district court, the Fifth Circuit applied a version of undue burden that it equated with the relaxed legal standard known as "rational basis review."
+The court upheld the Texas laws while refusing to assess whether they actually conferred health benefits on women as the state asserted.4 By this formulation, the undue burden standard required courts to essentially rubber stamp legislative claims.

-The Fifth Circuit's interpretation contradicted a number of recent federal district and circuit court opinions that considered the lack of actual health benefits conferred by similar laws when applying the undue burden test to invalidate them.
-Because courts were now split on the issue, only the Supreme Court's guidance could provide the final word on what kind of analysis the test required.
+The Fifth Circuit's interpretation contradicted a number of recent district and federal circuit court opinions that considered the lack of actual health benefits conferred by similar laws when applying the undue burden test to invalidate them.

-In November 2015 the Supreme Court granted certiorari in Whole Woman's Health.
-After hearing oral argument the following March, the Court handed down its opinion on June 27, 2016.
+In November 2015 the Supreme Court granted certiorari in Whole Woman's Health, agreeing to hear the case.
+The Court handed down its opinion on June 27, 2016.
 Reversing the Fifth Circuit, the Supreme Court struck down both the admitting privileges and ASC requirements in a 5 to 3 decision that Justice Stephen Breyer authored.
-In doing so, the Court clarified key features of the undue burden test, and provided a roadmap for how all judges should apply the standard moving forward.
+In doing so, the Court emphasized key features of the undue burden test, and provided a roadmap for how judges at all levels of the system should apply the standard moving forward.